the discovery center

 If you have any questions about the above payment policies, please see the center director or bookkeeper for further explanation.

 Parents are welcome to visit at any time.
 For the purpose of observation, each classroom has a separate office area equipped with a separate entrance for easy access and a one-way glass observation window.
-Bulletin boards, your child's cubicle (cubbie), and notes on the classroom door are places where information is frequently shared between the classroom and the families.
-Each classroom distributes its own monthly newsletter, and the administrative staff distributes a general newsletter as well.
-These newsletters help to further inform families of upcoming events, activities, and policies.
+Bulletin boards, your child's cubicle (cubbie), and notes on the classroom door are places where information is frequently shared between the classroom and families.
+Each classroom distributes its own monthly newsletter, and all classrooms use a Class Dojo program app to share information, photos, and updates.
+The director also writes a monthly general newsletter.
+These forms of communication help to further inform families of upcoming events, activities, and policies.
 Formal parent/teacher conferences are held twice per year (late fall and spring) between one of the classroom key teachers and the family.
 Additional meetings can also be arranged to discuss concerns, issues, or developmental progress of the child.
 Arrival and departure times of the day also lend themselves to quick conversation and input between parent and teacher.
 A voicemail system is also available after hours, and parents are always free to contact the center via phone (734-663-7496), email, or fax (734-663-5725).

 In keeping with our policy of serving nutritious snacks and meals, we request that fruit or anything else we would serve as snack items (bagels, vegetables, cheese, crackers, yogurt, fruit Popsicles, etc.) be the food of choice for birthday celebrations.
 Please be mindful of our Peanut/Nut-Free Policy.
 Each classroom has a birthday basket for the child to take home before the event.
 The family returns it filled with the birthday treat.
 By de-emphasizing special snacks, we hope to focus on the child on this special day, rather than on the treat or other birthday trappings.
 This also helps to avoid an unpleasant situation when a child with a special diet or food allergy cannot have certain treats with the rest of the class.